 If, for example, you've been promoted at your job for the last three years, so that your current year's income is higher than the previous two years', there's no reason to submit anything more than last year's tax returns.

-If, by contrast, you had a difficult year last year -- perhaps were out of work due to an injury -- but the previous two years' tax returns show a more "normal" (and higher) income stream for you, it would be wise to submit those as well.
+If, by contrast, you had a difficult year last year; perhaps were out of work due to an illness or furlough; but the previous two years' tax returns show a more "normal" (and higher) income stream for you, it would be wise to submit those as well.

 As to the form of submitting this information, copies of your own tax returns are acceptable, but the immigration officials know that it wouldn't take much for someone to forge these.

 Therefore, they prefer to receive tax transcripts, which are generated by the IRS and show detailed information of your tax filings.
 The IRS offers a free online portal at which you can download and print your tax transcript immediately.
 Go to its "Get Transcript." page.